This is the table of experience and awakening that I have built all my writing and content from. You can also download it as a PDF.

 Interdependent origination is an impossible concept to get your head around – it’s something that can only be understood, sensed, felt and embodied all at once.

-In the same way that our mind is only once aspect of our individual being, awareness is only one aspect of experience etc.
+In the same way that our mind is only once aspect of our individual being, awareness is only one aspect of experience.

 It sounds kind of dumb when you write it out like that.
 Like, duh.
 But it’s amazing how enticing it can be for people and spiritual traditions to believe that only one of these is the one true answer.
 So it’s worth saying explicitly.

-We would not be able to create our experiences without a body, nor a heart, nor a brain, nor a soul, nor a physical environment for us to be in.
+We would not be able to create our experiences without a body, nor a heart, nor a brain, nor the ineffable.
 Again, obvious but worth saying.

 We have a tendency to believe that the mind and our awareness is doing most of the heavy lifting, but this is a post-rationalisation and the other parts contribute to creating our experience much more than we realise.
 Awakening into this fundamentally changes how you experience being in the world.